-Anesthesia awareness occurs when too little anesthetics is administered to a patient prior to a medical procedure.
+Anesthesia awareness occurs when too little anesthetics are administered to a patient prior to a medical procedure.
 Anesthesia awareness is also referred to as unintended intra-operative awareness.
 During anesthesia awareness, the lack of sufficient anesthesia results in patient consciousness.
 As a result, the patient may be awake and aware for the duration of the procedure.

-Many types of surgery also involve administration of certain substances that temporarily paralyze the body and relax muscles during the procedure.
+Many types of surgery also involve the administration of certain substances that temporarily paralyze the body and relax muscles during the procedure.
 In these anesthesia awareness cases, patients are unable to move or speak in an attempt to notify doctors that more anesthesia is needed.
 Patients who experience anesthesia awareness may develop post-traumatic stress disorder (PTSD) as a result of extreme stress and anxiety.

 Anesthesia Error Statistics

 The American Society of Anesthesiologists examines closed medical malpractice claims in order to investigate and potentially improve standards for anesthesiology.
 Data shows that respiratory issues are one of the most common causes of serious injury and death.
-Of the cases examined, 45 percent consisted of respiratory issues that resulted in brain damage and death of patients.
+Of the cases examined, 45 percent consisted of respiratory issues that resulted in brain damage and the death of patients.